 'Nero' also has a larger main cast, full with colourful characters.
 Nero and his wife have a genius son, Adhemar, who teaches both at Oxford and Cambridge and invents numerous space rockets.
 His intellect is so high that he was able to talk from birth and sceptically dismisses anything illogical as being "scientifically impossible".
 The closest friends of the Neros are the Pheip family, with whom they nevertheless bicker a lot.
 Meneer Pheip is a vain, self-important mayor who speaks both Dutch and French, but equally mangled.
 He is dominated by his bossy pipe smoking wife, Madam Pheip, who knows how to take charge in any problematic situation.
 The Pheips have three children, two adopted and one of their own.
 Petoetje is a black teenage boy from Papua New Guinea, and shares the same age as the white orphan girl Petatje.
 Toddler Clo-Clo, who already shares his biological father's moustache, is an obnoxious cry-baby.
 Other good friends of Nero are the aforementioned Van Zwam, the super strong French fries seller Jan Spier and tipsy sea captain Oliepul, who has frequently saved Nero when he was lost at sea.
 Another close friend- but often a nuisance at times - is the loony dwarf Abraham Tuizentfloot.
 Tuizentfloot has the beard and moustache of a pirate and both dresses and talks like one too.
 Yet he can't swim and his ship was only seen once in the series.
 Most of the time he prefers staying on land, attacking everybody with his sabre.
 While some readers shared Nero's annoyance over the character the mad pirate was nevertheless extremely popular in the Netherlands.
 So much in fact that when Dutch artist Peter Pontiac drew a map of the Lambiek store in 1989 with the heads of several iconic comics characters he drew Tuizentfloot rather than Nero's head.

 Of course 'Nero' also has its fair share of recurring villains.
-Among them are the Japanese diabolical genius Matsuoka, Russian mad scientist Ratsjenko, Napolitan maffiosi Ricardo and Geeraard the Devil, who wants Nero to sell him his soul.
+Among them are the Japanese diabolical genius Matsuoka, Russian mad scientist Ratsjenko, Maltese maffiosi Ricardo and Geeraard the Devil, who wants Nero to sell him his soul.
 Even the Grim Reaper has stalked Nero, despite the fact that he became immortal after drinking a life elixir in 'De Nerobloemen' (1978).
-As eccentric as these people may seem, they still don't hold a candle to the bizarre lunatics and odd creatures that Nero whom Nero encountered in the series.
-The bulbous-nosed antennae-hair baldhead met mythological characters such as Pegasus, Neptune, Lady Fortune and Sinterklaas and his black donkey, who actually insists he's a horse.
-Nero also met his own id in the guise of a ghost in a high hat ('De Hoed van Geeraard de Duivel', 1950), two-headed extraterrestrials who seek different kinds of human livers ('De Zwarte Voeten', 1950), a dwarf-sized bodyguard who uses bacon as ammo ('De Spekschieter', 1964), a man living in a tower at sea trying to pump the ocean dry ('De Blauwe Walvis', 1976) and underground human cephalopods who inject barefoot people with a serum that turns them into trees, so that they can consume the branches ('De Wortelschieters', 1956).
+As eccentric as these people may seem, they still don't hold a candle to all the bizarre lunatics and odd creatures in the series.
+Nero met mythological characters such as Pegasus, Neptune, Lady Fortune and Sinterklaas and his black donkey, who actually insists he's a horse.
+He also met his own id in the guise of a ghost in a high hat ('De Hoed van Geeraard de Duivel', 1950), two-headed extraterrestrials who seek different kinds of human livers ('De Zwarte Voeten', 1950), a dwarf-sized bodyguard who uses bacon as ammo ('De Spekschieter', 1964), a man living in a tower at sea trying to pump the ocean dry ('De Blauwe Walvis', 1976) and underground human cephalopods who inject barefoot people with a serum that turns them into trees, so that they can consume the branches ('De Wortelschieters', 1956).

 Nero's storylines are among the daftest and most unpredictable in comics history.
 He and his friends were contaminated by a virus that causes everybody to laugh uncontrollaby ('Het Lachvirus', 1973), while Nero once swallowed a hand grenade that still had to ignite ('De Granaatslikker', 1957).
 In 'De Man Zonder Gezicht' (1974) Nero travels to give a man with no eyes, nose or mouth a proper face.
 To cure him Adhemar needs the tears of a Mexican virgin, a sneeze of a tapir and Mao Zedong's autograph.
 Other plots are just plain silly nonsense, like 'Het Lodderhoofd' (1961), where Nero's head is shot off clean with a handgun and later stolen with a request for ransom.

 Since Sleen's political satire was usually all in good fun he seldom encountered problems.
 But when he mocked Ugandan dictator Idi Amin in 'De Wensring' (1975) his editors reminded him that Amin was still considered "a friend of the Belgian government".
 Not planning to change the entire story Sleen simply scribbled a beard and moustache on Amin's face to make him "unrecognizable".
-In later stories, Amin had already fell out of grace with the West and Sleen could thus satirize him without any troubles.
+In later stories Amin had already fallen from grace with the West and Sleen could thus satirize him as he pleased.
 The political references in 'Nero' were enjoyable to newspaper readers, but of course rapidly dated by the time they were published in album format.
-Still the allusions were kept intact because they were so intertwined with the plot.
+Yet, since they were so intertwined with the plot they were kept intact.
 The most recent reprints have therefore added explanations and some historical context on the penultimate pages.
-When reading all the 'Nero' albums chronologically they provide a veritable time capsule of Belgian history between 1947 and 2002.
+Reading all the 'Nero' albums chronologically provides a veritable time capsule of most major events between 1947 and 2002.
 Several stories reference the Cold War, the Vietnam War, the 1973 oil crisis, Provos, hippies, feminists, terrorists, the 1980s nuclear missile protests...
 Sleen also gave media celebrities such as The Beatles ('De Paarse Futen', 1966-1967), Paul Newman ('Ivan De Verschrikkelijke', 1972) and Frank Zappa ('Het Beest Zonder Naam', 1985) cameos, as well as friends and colleagues, like Willy Vandersteen in 'De Totentrekkers' (1971-1972).
 Sleen didn't spare himself either.
 His characters frequently visit him to complain about the way a story is evolving and especially when they are victim of it.
 Sometimes they even get physical or - like in 'De Gouden Patatten' (1984) - go on strike.
 But the author's crying wife usually informs them that "her husband is on safari again".

 Yet fans have always tolerated these shortcomings as part of the series' charm.
 It added to its sheer unpredictability and were the surest sign of Sleen's personal touch.
 One can only feel admiration for his dedication to continue working in this way, and that for more than half a century!
-One must also be cautious to belittle his drawing abilities.
+His graphic and narrative talent shouldn't be underestimated either.
 Sleen had no time for technically complicated drawings, but was a master in creating character and atmosphere with only a few lines and hatchings.
-His characters are instantly 'readable' and have very distinct personalities.
+His characters are instantly "readable" and have very distinct personalities.
 This aspect makes his caricatures and animal paintings such a marvel to look at.
 He was especially gifted in creating a horror atmosphere, as the haunted rat's castle in 'Het Rattenkasteel' (1948) and his memorable depictions of witches, ghosts, demons and Hell prove.
 All throughout the 1940s, 1950s and 1960s 'Nero' albums sold well, also because of their cheap prize.
 The first 53 'Nero' stories were published in black-and-white and are often considered to be Sleen's best.
 The paper notoriously still smelt after fresh printer's ink, which gives them a nostalgic flavor to fans.
 When Het Volk bought 'Nero' away in 1950 to publish it exclusively in their newspaper countless readers of De Nieuwe Gids and Het Nieuws Van Den Dag followed him along.
 And when Sleen joined De Standaard in 1965 he caused the biggest licensing fight in the history of Flemish newspaper comics!